Stormwater Management Action Planning (SMAP)

 |Phase 3 - |

-The purpose of the SMAP is to identify and document stormwater management activities that may improve the condition of one high priority drainage basin:
+The purpose of the SMAP is to identify and document stormwater management activities that may improve the condition of the North Creek drainage basin:

 |Phase||City actions||Process dates||Public participation|